 What he said was: “Turn toward the problems you see.”

 It seemed kind of simple at the time, but the older I get, the more wisdom I see in this.

 And that’s what I want to urge you to do today: turn toward the problems you see.

 And don’t just turn toward them.
 Engage with them.
 Walk right up to them, look them in the eye … then look yourself in the eye and decide what you’re going to do about them.

-Problem transformation servicesCurrently, assistance with problem transformation as described on this page is only available from Canaveral, a problem transformation facility founded by Jack Martin Leith.
+Problem transformation servicesCurrently, assistance with problem transformation as described on this page is only available from Canaveral, a problem transformation business founded by Jack Martin Leith.